 Houghton County Genealogical Society has just completed their second publication.
 The topic this time is the 7 september 1895 Osceola Mine Fire where 30 miners were lost.
 It was the worst mining accident ever in the Copper Country.
 That morning, with a full day shift of over 200 workers underground, a fire was discovered in the No. 3 Shaft of the Osceola Mine in Calumet.
 This is the story of what happened to the miners and the families they left behind. -ORDER FORM

-HKCGS will conduct a “Genealogy Workshop,” led by Avis West and Doug Terrell, at their meeting on Tuesday, September 13, at 6:00pm at the Portage Lake District Library, in Houghton.
-Participants will be divided into teams who will then attempt to solve a series of genealogy problems using their shared experiences.
-The meeting is open to the public.
-For more information please e-mail us at HKCGSociety@gmail.com.
+HKCGS conducted a “Genealogy Workshop,” led by Avis West and Doug Terrell, at their meeting on Tuesday, September 13, at 6:00pm at the Portage Lake District Library, in Houghton.
+Participants were divided into teams who then attempted to solve a series of genealogy problems using their shared experiences.
+The meeting was open to the public.

 Houghton Keweenaw County Genealogical Society's Annual Potluck Picnic